 How to Hold up Lily Plants and Blooms

-Lilies can grow anywhere from two to six feet (0.5 to 2 meters) tall, which means the structure of the stem may begin to fail them at some point.
+Lilies can grow anywhere from 2 to 6 feet (61 cm. to 2 m.) tall, which means the structure of the stem may begin to fail them at some point.
 Stakes for lily plants can be any type of garden stake, like a bamboo dowel, but you can also get creative.
 If you plant the flowers near a fence, trellis, or porch, you can use these structures to prop up your plants as they bloom and grow top heavy.

 If you want the staking to be hidden, standard green bamboo is a good choice.
 They blend in well in the garden.
 You can also use different lengths of dowel, starting short and replacing it with subsequently taller stakes to avoid an imbalanced look and a whole lot of sticks towering over your bed.
 Another popular option is to use a tomato cage once the lilies have grown taller.